Cloufield/GWASTutorial/06_Association_tests/README.md

 ### Regional plot

 Mahanttan plot is very useful to check the overview of our sumstats.
 But is we want to check a specific genomic loci, we need a plot with finer resolution.
 This kind of plot is called regional plot.
 It is basically the Mahanttan plot of only a small region on genome, with points colored by its LD r2 with the lead variant in this region.

+Such a plot is especially helpful to understand the signal and loci, e.g., LD structure, independent signals, genes.

 The regional plot for the loci of 2:55574452:G:C.